mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 Follow steps **1, 2** as above, but *instead* of the commands in step **3**, run the following

 Create a user to run the mitmproxy

 {{< highlight bash  >}}
-sudo useradd --create-home mitmproxyuser sudo -u mitmproxyuser 'cd ~ && pip install --user mitmproxy'
+sudo useradd --create-home mitmproxyuser sudo -u mitmproxyuser bash -c 'cd ~ && pip install --user mitmproxy'
 {{< / highlight >}}

 Then, configure the iptables rules to redirect all traffic from our local machine to mitmproxy. **Note**, as soon as you run these, you won't be able to perform successful network calls *until* you start mitmproxy.
 If you run into issues, `iptables -t nat -F` is a heavy handed way to flush (clear) *all* the rules from the iptables `nat` table (which includes any other rules you had configured).

 {{< highlight bash  >}}
 iptables -t nat -A OUTPUT -p tcp -m owner ! --uid-owner mitmproxyuser --dport 80 -j REDIRECT --to-port 8080 iptables -t nat -A OUTPUT -p tcp -m owner ! --uid-owner mitmproxyuser --dport 443 -j REDIRECT --to-port 8080